-- 1. If you plan to go to college, consult the college preparatory standards sheet in this handbook. - 2.
-Take time to consider all the alternatives before you register so that confusion for you and the school can be held to a minimum. - 3.
-Consider which courses hold the most interest for you and which courses will benefit you most in your long-range plans. - 4.
+- 1. Take time to consider all the alternatives before you register so that confusion for you and the school can be held to a minimum. - 2.
+Consider which courses hold the most interest for you and which courses will benefit you most in your long-range plans. - 3.
 Talk these plans over at home.
 See your counselor.
-Get all the information you can as to post-high school possibilities. - 5.
-Ask yourself how these particular courses will meet the requirements for admission to the college, vocational-tech school or career you plan after graduation. - 6.
-Be certain you are meeting the Monticello graduation requirements!
+Get all the information you can as to post-high school possibilities. - 4.
+Ask yourself how these particular courses will meet the requirements for admission to the college, vocational-tech school, or career you plan after graduation. - 5.
+Be certain you are meeting the Monticello graduation requirements.
 Remember, it is your responsibility to see that you have the courses necessary to graduate.